Registration for farmers and agricultural services

 Do farmers have to register for VAT?

 If you engage solely in agricultural production activities, you are not obliged to register for Value-Added Tax (VAT).
+From 1 January, the normal registration rules apply to farmers engaged in broiler chicken services.

-However, you are obliged to register where:
+You are obliged to register for VAT where:

-• your annual turnover from agricultural contracting activities other than insemination services, stock minding and stock rearing exceeds, or is likely to exceed, €40,000.
+• Your annual turnover from agricultural contracting activities other than insemination services, stock minding and stock rearing exceeds €42,500 in the current or previous calendar year.

-• your annual turnover from sales of bovine semen, exceeds, or is likely to exceed, €80,000.
+• Your annual turnover from sales of bovine semen, exceeds €85,000 in the current or previous calendar year.
 Note: this turnover figure excludes sales to other farmers licensed as an Artificial Insemination centre or supplies to persons over whom you exercise control.

-• your annual turnover from retail sales of horticultural products exceeds, or is likely to exceed, €80,000.
+• Your annual turnover from retail sales of horticultural products exceeds €85,000 in the current or previous calendar year.

-• you are in receipt of services which are taxable where received.
+• You are in receipt of services which are taxable where received.

-• your annual turnover from intra-Community acquisitions exceeds, or is likely to exceed, €41,000.
+• Your annual turnover from intra-Community acquisitions exceeds, or is likely to exceed €41,000.

 You may also elect to register for VAT.